Labster Recommends: Our favorite simulations so far

 In the Evolution lab, your first task will be to identify an unknown sea creature that was washed ashore in Cambodia in 2013.
 By sequencing its DNA, you can compare it with other organisms in the sequencing database and construct a phylogenetic tree to depict its relatedness to other organisms.

-Give it a go to perfect your understanding of the basic mechanisms of evolution and learn about the role of random mutations in natural selection.
+Give the Evolution lab a go to perfect your understanding of the basic mechanisms of evolution and learn about the role of random mutations in natural selection.

 2. Regeneration Biology